China New Year Celebration Tour (Small Group)

 After today’s unique experiences, you will be accompanied back to your hotel by guide and driver at around 21:00.

-Today nearly all Chinese people will go out to greet and send best wishes to each other, and attend various New Year celebrations.
+This day nearly all Chinese people will go out to greet and send best wishes to each other, and attend various New Year celebrations.

 In the morning, there will be a grand imperial praying ceremony held at Temple of Heaven, recreating scenes that happened hundreds of years ago.
 One of the city's busiest temple fairs, Ditan Park is the site of the altar where sacrifices were formerly offered to the earth god, and now it has become the gathering place where people celebrate the beginning of a new year and various kinds of activities are held here.
 Though it's super crowded every new year in this place, Chinese always enjoy it.